c3g/GenPipes/genpipes/pipelines/dnaseq/README.md

 ----------------------

 The filtered reads are aligned to a reference genome.
 The alignment is done per sequencing readset.
-The alignment software used is [BWA-MEM2](http://bio-bwa.sourceforge.net/) with algorithm: bwa mem.
+The alignment software used is [BWA-MEM2](https://github.com/bwa-mem2/bwa-mem2) with algorithm: bwa mem2.
-BWA output BAM files are then sorted by coordinate using [Sambamba](http://lomereiter.github.io/sambamba/index.html) This step takes as input files:
+BWA output BAM files are then sorted by coordinate using [Samtools](https://www.htslib.org/doc/samtools.html) This step takes as input files:

 1. Trimmed FASTQ files if available